How To Get Rid Of Squirrels

 Damage to Structures

 Squirrels, being rodents, are known for their gnawing.
+Fire starting is a main issue as they like to chew on wires.
 The size of holes made by squirrels can be generalized.
 Fox and gray squirrels use holes the size of a baseball (Figure 4a).
 Red squirrels use holes the size of a golf ball.
-Flying squirrels use holes the size of a quarter.
+Flying squirrels use holes the size of a quarter or less.

 Squirrels often travel power lines and short-out transformers.
 They gnaw on wires, enter buildings, and build nests in attics.
 They may chew holes through tubing used in maple syrup production.
 Feces of flying squirrels mixed with urine can cause stains.